tiga1231/neural_fdm/README.md

 The tower rings are deformed and rotated depending on the generator `name` and `bounds`.

 - `name`: The generator name.
 Use `tower_ellipse` to make target shapes with elliptical rings, and `tower_circles` to keep the rings as circles.
 - `bounds`: Either `straight` or `twisted`.
-The former scales the rings on the plane at random.
-The latter scales and rotates the rings randomly.
+The former only scales the rings on the plane at random.
+The latter scales and rotates the rings at random.
 - `height`: The tower height.
 - `radius`: The start radius of the all the generated circles.
 - `num_sides`: The number of segments to discretize each circle with.
 - `num_levels`: The number of circles to create along the tower's height.
 Equidistantly spaced.
 - `num_rings`: The number of circles to be morphed during training.
-Must be `>2` since two of these rings are, by default, the top and bottom of the tower.
+Must be `>2` since two of these rings are, by default, at the top and bottom of the tower.

 ### Building a model